 “No worries.
-My folks are used to me, and this is mild compared to some of the things I’ve brought home.
-Like Jase.
+My folks are used to me, and this is mild compared to some of the things I’ve brought home, like when I brought Jase home the first time.
 Now, how about some T’s for you?”

 “None from where you got those two, that’s for sure!”
 Steve replied.

 “Hang on a minute, most of these graphic T’s are mild, and some are really funny.
 Take a look at these.
 I picked them out for you.”